rezer-bleede/refdata-hub/docs/CANONICAL_LIBRARY.md

 ## Bulk import walkthrough

 The importer accepts CSV, TSV, or Excel workbooks.
-Provide a header row describing each column—`dimension`, `label`, and `description` columns are detected automatically, along with any extra attribute keys defined for the target dimension.
-When pasting rows directly into the modal, the same headers should appear in the first line.
-Common aliases such as **Dimension Name**, **Canonical Value**, **Canonical Name**, **Canonical Description**, and **Long Description** are now recognised out of the box, ensuring legacy spreadsheets are parsed without manual edits.
+Provide a header row describing each column; the preview step inspects the headers and sample rows, proposes sensible defaults (label, dimension, description, and attribute candidates), and lets you map or ignore each column before creating any records.
+When the dataset targets a brand-new dimension, you can capture the dimension label and optional description inline—the backend will create the dimension and its attribute schema automatically during the import.

 * Columns can be separated by commas, tabs, or multiple spaces when pasting raw text.
-* Empty dimension cells inherit the "Default dimension" value provided in the modal (useful when supplying single-dimension data).
+* Empty dimension cells inherit the selected target dimension when no dimension column is mapped—helpful for single-dimension datasets.
-* Any attribute columns that match the dimension's schema (for example `code`, `iso_code`, or `unesco_level`) are parsed and stored alongside the canonical value.
+* Attribute columns can be mapped to existing schema keys or defined on the fly for new dimensions.
+Attribute types default to text but can be adjusted to numeric or boolean as part of the mapping step.
 * Backend logs include the resolved filename, detected columns, and the number of created versus skipped rows.
-Check the FastAPI container logs for entries such as `Bulk canonical import received` or `Bulk import aborted: missing canonical label column` when diagnosing issues.
+Check the FastAPI container logs for entries such as `Bulk canonical import received` or `Generated bulk import preview` when diagnosing issues.
 * Uploading both a file and pasted rows prioritises the file contents; remove the file to import the pasted data instead.

 ### Abu Dhabi regional dataset